You, Me & Tuscany: Production

 In March 2025, it was announced that Kat Coiro would be directing a romantic comedy film titled Italianna starring Halle Bailey and Regé-Jean Page.
 Later in June, Marco Calvani and Aziza Scott joined the cast.
 In July, Lorenzo de Moor joined the cast.

 Principal photography began in June 2025 on location along Italy's Amalfi Coast.

 In November 2025, the film was retitled You, Me & Tuscany.
+The next month, John Debney was confirmed to compose the score for the film.

 Release

-You, Me & Tuscany is scheduled to be released in the United States on April 10, 2026.
+You, Me & Tuscany was released in the United States on April 10, 2026.

+Home media

+The film was released on Blu-ray and DVD on June 16, 2026.

+Reception

+Box office

+As of 8 September 2026, You, Me & Tuscany has grossed $18.7 million in the United States and Canada, and $3.7 million in other territories, for a worldwide total of $22.5 million.
+In its opening weekend the film grossed $7.8 million from 3,151 theaters, finishing in fourth.

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 53 out of 100, based on 31 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.